jeffbruce/ClusterMouseAutism/README.md

 #### Fix Bugs

+###### Hosting Bugs

+- doesn't work on firefox consistently
+    - think it might be related to the browser extension

+###### Major Bugs

 - make the row/column dendrogram labels actually line up with the rows/columns
-    - maybe doesn't exist on all browsers / displays
+    - maybe this bug doesn't exist on all browsers / displays
-- handle edge cases of selecting <= 1 strain or <= 1 brain region
-    - obviously it doesn't make sense to select 0 strains or 0 regions
-    - selecting just 1 strain also doesn't make sense, because you may as well go to page 2 and do an effect size plot, which sorts it for you
-    - still need to check that these errors are handled
+- heatmap doesn't immediately show up when you launch the app
+    - only resizing the window or clicking Recalculate makes the heatmap show -- the heatmap on the second page always shows
+- resize barplot y scales appropriately

+###### Minor Bugs

+- ensure that the dendrogram lengths make sense
-- change scale of bar plot to be more user friendly
+- improve y-axis scaling for bar plot
 - "Warning: Stacking not well defined when ymin != 0"
 - "Error in mousedata[isolate(input$strains), input$selectBoxStrainRegion]"
 - "ymax not defined: adjusting position using y instead"
     - only occurs for boxplots -- tried setting the ymax but it didn't work
-- verify that effect size calculations / data are correct
-    - ask Jacob for original alleffects code
-- heatmap doesn't immediately show up when you launch the app (it does sometimes but not all the time)
-    - need to resize the window first or go to the next tab
-    - maybe wait on this bug until I've launched it to see if it exists in the launch version

-#### Lower Priority Issues

-- ensure that the dendrogram lengths make sense
-- add dashed lines going through the heatmap so it's easier to read
-- improve y axis scaling for bar plot
+    - the number of errors output multiplies by the number of subplots

-#### Add Hosting
+#### Add Proper Hosting

-- bug Fernando about configuring VNC to allow me to launch graphical applications from the vm
-- figure out how to host the app on a Linux server here
+- figure out issues related to hosting on a private Shiny server on a linux virtual machine
-- 3 (4?) options:
+    - can a custom domain be used?  how to set this up?
-    - can host on Github so R users can run the app directly from the R command line
+    - load testing -- how many users can use the app at the same time?
-    - can host on Shiny's public servers (shinyapps.io)
-        - only professional version ($3000 a year) offers custom domains, authentication of users, and free version only allows 10 applications, 50 active hours per month
-    - can use a private ShinyServer hosted on a Linux server (there is a free version and a professional version)
-        - main differences between free and ($10000) paid version is that paid version allows multiple R processes per app, provides admin dashboard with performance data, and supports SSL/authentication
+        - is there a limit on the number of active hours of the app?
+    - does the app work well on any browser?
+    - how to ensure that the app is secure?
+    - write a script to automatically configure the vm, including downloading and installing the Shiny server, downloading the app and putting it in the right directory, and any additional configuration that was involved
-    - apparently the Shiny library comes with a web server, and is designed to only host one app at a time – maybe if we're only hosting one app then this would be easiest?
+- apparently the Shiny library comes with a web server, and is designed to only host one app at a time
+    - maybe if we're only hosting one app then this would be easiest?
-        - can this be done on a virtual machine?  how to change the domain name?
+    - can this be done on a virtual machine?
+    - can you change the domain, etc.?

 #### Add New Features